 Child Abuse and Neglect - Exams and Tests

-maltreated child who is taken to a doctor will first
+An abused or neglected child who is taken to a doctor will first

 A child who is able to talk will be separated from the caregiver

 during the interview.

-observing signs of
+seeing signs of

 physical abuse or